MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       > [!NOTE]
       > Enabling passkey providers on Android may vary based on the make and model of your device.
 Search for passkey on your device settings or consult your device manufacturer for guidance.

-   1. When ready, read the reminder that you must save the passkey in Microsoft authenticator and tap **I understand** to continue.
+   1. When ready, read the reminder that you must save the passkey in Microsoft Authenticator, and tap **I understand** to continue.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-understand.png" alt-text="Screenshot of the I understand option in Microsoft Authenticator for Android devices.":::